 - Figure 2.
-This chart reflects average days from dismissal of charges to an offer of admission at each State hospital and a combined State average. - Outcomes: During the reporting period both ESH and WSH were well below the seven day target. - Drivers: The continued positive performance at both hospitals is attributed to staff maintaining clear focus on prioritizing these beds for admissions.
+This chart reflects average days from dismissal of charges to an offer of admission at each State hospital and a combined State average. - Outcomes: During the reporting period both ESH and WSH were under the seven day target, despite a small increase at WSH. - Drivers: The continued positive performance at both hospitals is attributed to staff maintaining clear focus on prioritizing these beds for admissions.